ppannuto/patpannuto.com/pages/talks.md

 The workshop was a kickoff for the Stanford Internet of Things Industrial Research Program.
-I was asked to describe the state of security for the Intenet of Things, in particular looking from the persepctive of an embedded systems hardware and network developer.
+I was asked to describe the state of security for the Internet of Things, in particular looking from the perspective of an embedded systems hardware and network developer.
 The talk gives an overview of some recent research, some challenges and directions in networking, and a discussion of the hardware trends, expectations, and requirements for embedded